Exchanging Your Money

 Buying local merchandise

-Most of our small boutiques and souvenir shops will barter with you.
+Most of the small boutique and souvenir shops will barter with you.
 So be nice and ask for a discounted price and see what happens.

 Although these tips will help save money in Costa Rica, you shouldn’t gain a wrongful impression of the country.
 Ticos are generally very fair and will give you a good deal.
 This is a cautionary piece telling you to always be wary of what’s going on.